 Glasgow … took full advantage of the opportunities afforded by trade in the goods produced by slaves.
 Vast quantities of New World tobacco and sugar arrived in the city and its outlying ports Port Glasgow and Greenock.
 The Atlantic trade helped trigger significant expansion of local manufacturing, as everything from coal to linen to shoes was produced for export to Britain’s mainland and Caribbean colonies.
 Glasgow’s trade connections through and around the Atlantic World thus transformed the eighteenth-century city and the lives of its rapidly increasing population.

 To learn more, please pop along to Am Fosglan on Level 2 of the Library.
 The exhibition will be officially opened on the afternoon of Wednesday 19th June but is open to view now.
-A gallery of images from the exhibition is also available online.
+A gallery of images from the exhibition is also available online along with an online version of the exhibition.
 Please feel free to visit Special Collections on level 12 of the Library to see any of the original documents.